mamorum/poml/doc/user-guide.md

   org.assertj:assertj-core:3.2.0:test
 ```

-Backslash `\` is not needed to escape newline, if a line ends with `=`, `:`, or `,`.
-In this case, Poml considers that the configuration continues to next line.
+The syntax is based on Java's property file.
+But a backslash `\` is not needed to escape newline, if a line ends with `=`, `:`, or `,`.
+In this case, Poml Processor considers that the configuration continues to next line.

 ### Layout Section
-The syntax of this section is based on XML.

-Writing placeholders are available to generate XML defined `{{key}}`
+Poml Processor outputs this section to `pom.xml`, converting placeholders.
+The placeholder is expressed as `{{key}}`.
+The `key` is a converter name.
+Depending on the converter, placeholder contains specific symbols (ex.`#`,`/`).

 ```
+{{#model4}}
   {{dist}}
-  <name>Demo</name>
+  <name>Demo App</name>
+{{/model4}}
 ```

-If a placehoder has spaces at the front and back of the key like `{{ key }}`, Poml convert space to newline.
+We can add spaces around the `key` like `{{ dist }}`.
+Poml Processor converts the front spaces to newlines before converting placeholders and the behind spaces after converting.

+Now, we can write one pleceholder per one line.

 ## Poml Converters
 ### Overview
-...
+Poml Converter is called when Poml Processor meets a placeholder in the layout section.
+Converter gets configuration from config section and generates the elements of `pom.xml`.

 ### Reference
 Poml Converters are listed in [Converter Reference](https://github.com/mamorum/poml/wiki).
-It describes configuration values, sample usages and so on.
+It describes converter configurations, examples and so on.